 NSF EHR Project (DRL-1156629) Transforming Teaching through Implementing Inquiry (T2I2) project.
 PI: J. Ernst, Co-PIs: L. Bottomley, A. Clark, V.W.
 DeLuca, S. Ferguson. $1,997,532 for 09/2011-8/2015.
 Intellectual merit: This project examined the use of cyberinfrastructure tools and their impacts on delivery and quality of professional development for engineering, technology, and design educators working with student populations in grades 8-12.
 Eighteen teacher learning objects were developed, tested, and published (STEM Teacher Learning, 2016).
 Data indicate that the materials can support teacher proficiency in managing and monitoring classroom environments, adjusting instruction per student needs, self-assessing, and contributing to a community of learning.
 To date, this project has also produced three research papers (Ernst, Clark, DeLuca, & Bottomley, 2013; Ernst, Segedin, Clark, & DeLuca, 2014; Segedin, Ernst, & Clark, 2013), with two additional research manuscripts currently under review.
 Broader impacts: The project supported four doctoral students, one masters student, and three research associates.
 The teacher professional development materials have been implemented in over 40 schools and are now commercially available to STEM educators nationwide.

 NSF Award ID: 0725290, Collaborative Research: Investigating and Refining the Studio Experience as a Method for Teaching Human Computer Interaction, $494,818.00, August 7, 2007- July 31.
 2012.
-Intellectual Merit: Computer science is, in many ways, a design discipline.
-The goal of this project was to leverage knowledge about design education from Architecture and Industrial Design to develop new educational models for the design of software-intensive systems, specifically in the area of Human Computer Interaction (HCI).
-In a 3-year collaborative research and education project involving three universities (Virginia Tech, University of Montana, and the University of Oregon), experts in HCI, architecture, industrial design, and educational theories engaged in empirical research to explore and refine the studio method as a means for preparing future computer science professionals.
-The first two years of the project focused on research involving data collection and analysis that lead to the development of curriculum guidelines for use in HCI courses in the third year.
+Intellectual Merit: The goal of this project was to leverage knowledge about design education from Architecture and Industrial Design to develop new educational models for the design of software-intensive systems, specifically in the area of Human Computer Interaction (HCI).
+In a 3-year collaborative research and education project involving Virginia Tech, the University of Montana, and the University of Oregon, experts in HCI, architecture, industrial design, and educational theories engaged in empirical research to explore and refine the studio method as a means for preparing future computer science professionals.
+The first two years of the project focused on data collection and analysis that lead to the development of curriculum guidelines for use in HCI courses in the third year.
 The effectiveness of the curriculum guidelines was evaluated through pilot testing in HCI classrooms, and revised based on the results of the formative evaluation.
 Publications resulting from this work include [Cennamo1-8].
 Broader Impact: We have advanced software design research and education through the development of new models and methods that are supported by empirical evidence and that are teachable.
 The research outcomes and curriculum guidelines have been disseminated through presentations, publications, and a project web site.
-In this way, have contributed to a strong intellectual foundation for teaching software design, which has the potential to transform the teaching of Human Computer Interaction, ultimately improving the processes of constructing, evaluating, and modifying software-intensive systems across a variety of computer science specialty areas.
+We have contributed to a strong intellectual foundation for teaching software design, which has the potential to transform the teaching of Human Computer Interaction, ultimately improving the processes of constructing, evaluating, and modifying software-intensive systems across a variety of computer science specialty areas.

 REFERENCES